Nobody's Fool (1994 film): Production

-The setting for both the book and movie, the fictional North Bath, New York, is based on the city of Ballston Spa, New York, in Saratoga County, New York, just east of Gloversville, where Russo grew up.
+The setting for both the book and film, the fictional North Bath, New York, is based on the real Village of Ballston Spa, New York, in Saratoga County, New York, just east of Gloversville, where Russo grew up.
 The real Ballston Spa was overshadowed by neighboring Saratoga Springs, just as North Bath was eclipsed by the fictional Schuyler Springs.

-Nobody's Fool was filmed in the Hudson Valley City of Beacon, which was paid a $40,000 location fee for services and inconveniences.
+Nobody's Fool was filmed in the Hudson Valley city of Beacon, which was paid a $40,000 location fee for services and inconveniences.
 Production began in November 1993 and concluded in February 1994.
-The Iron Horse Bar, located on N. 7th Street in Hudson, NY is now the Governor's Tavern; and the Diner is now The Grazin' Diner on North Warren Street, just around the corner in Hudson.
+The Iron Horse Bar, located on N. 7th Street in Hudson, NY, is now the Governor's Tavern; and the Diner is now The Grazin' Diner on Warren Street, just around the corner in Hudson.

-Bruce Willis reportedly agreed to a substantial pay cut to appear in the film, accepting the SAG-AFTRA scale of $1,400 per week at a time when the actor was earning roughly $15 million for his action movies.
+Bruce Willis reportedly agreed to a substantial pay cut to appear in the film, accepting the SAG-AFTRA scale of $1,400 per week at a time when the actor was earning roughly $15 million for his action movies, since Willis was very eager to star alongside Paul Newman.
+Fearing that Willis' fame as action star could lead people into the film with false expectations, the film wasn't advertised with him and his name does not appear in the opening credits, only in the closing credits.

 Reception

 Box office

 Nobody's Fool was given a limited release on December 23, 1994, earning $92,838 in six theaters.
 The film was given a wide release on January 13, 1995, earning $7,142,691 over its opening weekend in 792 theaters.
-The film ultimately grossed $39,491,975 in North America.
+The film ultimately grossed $39,491,975 in the US and Canada.